wordofwarning/wordofwarning.org/current/2018-worksahead/index.md

 *Presented by* Word of Warning, Contact + STUN

 ### Thursday 17 + Friday 18 May 2018, 7.30pm
-Our annual sampler of new performance is a double-bill of new works in development from Emma Geraghty & Vijay Patel…
+Our annual sampler of new performance is a double-bill of new works in development from Emma Geraghty + Vijay Patel…

 #### Emma Geraghty
 *Fat Girl Singing* is copy required…

 #### Vijay Patel
-The pulsing anxieties that occur within the Asperger's mind are unraveled; *Sometimes I Leave* explores that simple action, but problematic mental preparation, for leaving.
+The pulsing anxieties that occur within the Asperger's mind are unraveled — *Sometimes I Leave* explores the simple action to, but problematic mental preparation for, leaving.
 It could be leaving something so simple.

 To get a feel for it, have a look at Works Ahead 2017's [programme](/archive/2017-worksahead).